-Masters courses in statistics accredited by the Royal Statistical Society allow you to apply for the professional grade of Graduate Statistician (GradStat).
+Masters courses in statistics accredited by the Royal Statistical Society allow you to apply for the RSS professional membership grade of Graduate Statistician (GradStat).

 A PhD is essential for a career in academia.
 If you're considering a career as a pharmaceutical statistician, many employers will expect an MSc or PhD.

 Professional short courses are also available for statistical software packages such as SAS, SPSS, Stata and Minitab.

 For a career in the financial sector, you'll usually need to study for professional qualifications.
 These are often achieved part time as part of your employment.
 Chartership and/or professional accreditation are available in areas such as accountancy, banking, insurance and actuarial work, and are vital for career development.

 Two thirds of statistics graduates were employed in the UK six months after graduation.
 The top three occupations for these graduates are actuaries, finance and investment analysts and advisers, and business professionals.

 |Type of work||Percentage|

 For a detailed breakdown of what statistics graduates are doing six months after graduation, see What do graduates do?